John M. Reeves Student Recreation Center

 The John M. Reeves Student Recreation Center is a sports facility located in Hackettstown, New Jersey.
-It is within the campus of Centenary University and is the home of the Centenary University Cyclones, and the Jersey Express of the American Basketball Association (ABA).
+It is within the campus of Centenary University and is the home of the Centenary University Cyclones.
 The school made an expansion and renovation worth $5 million in January 2007.
-The expanded athletic facility includes a 1,200 seat gymnasium with two full-sized multi-purpose courts, a swimming pool, indoor batting cages, and other amenities.
+The expanded athletic facility includes a 1,200 seat gymnasium with two full-sized multi-purpose courts, indoor batting cages, a wrestling room, and other amenities.